 - i.
 Each Permittee shall implement and maintain the activity specific BMPs listed in Table 18 for all public right-of-ways, flood control facilities and open channels, lakes and reservoirs, and landscape, park, and recreational facilities and activities. - ii.
-Each Permittee shall implement an IPM program that includes the following:
+Integrated Pest Management (IPM) is an ecosystem based strategy that focuses on long-term prevention of pests or their damage through a combination of techniques such as biological control, habitat manipulation, modification of cultural practices, and use of resistant varieties.
+Each Permittee shall implement an IPM program that includes the following: - (1) Pesticides are used only if monitoring indicates they are needed, and pesticides are applied according to applicable permits and established guidelines. - (2) Treatments are made with the goal of removing only the target organism. - (3) Pest controls are selected and applied in a manner that minimizes risks to human health, beneficial non-target organisms, and the environment. - (4) The use of pesticides, including Organophosphates and Pyrethroids, does not threaten water quality. - (5) Partner with other agencies and organizations to encourage the use of IPM. - (6) Adopt and verifiably implement policies, procedures, and/ or ordinances requiring the minimization of pesticide use and encouraging the use of IPM techniques (including beneficial insects) for Public Agency Facilities and Activities. - (7) Policies, procedures, and ordinances shall include commitments and a schedule to reduce the use of pesticides that cause impairment of surface waters by implementing the following procedures: - (a) Prepare and annually update an inventory of pesticides used by all internal departments, divisions, and other operational units. - (b) Quantify pesticide use by staff and hired contractors.

-- (1) Pesticides are used only if monitoring indicates they are needed, and pesticides are applied according to applicable permits and established guidelines. - (2) Treatments are made with the goal of removing only the target organism. - (3) Pest controls are selected and applied in a manner that minimizes risks to human health, beneficial non-target organisms, and the environment. - (4) The use of pesticides, including Organophosphates and Pyrethroids, does not threaten water quality. - (5) Partner with other agencies and organizations to encourage the use of IPM. - (6) Adopt and verifiably implement policies, procedures, and/ or ordinances requiring the minimization of pesticide use and encouraging the use of IPM techniques (including beneficial insects) for Public Agency Facilities and Activities. - (7) Policies, procedures, and ordinances shall include commitments and a schedule to reduce the use of pesticides that cause impairment of surface waters by implementing the following procedures: - (a) Prepare and annually update an inventory of pesticides used by all internal departments, divisions, and other operational units. - (b) Quantify pesticide use by staff and hired contractors. - (c) Demonstrate implementation of IPM alternatives where feasible to reduce pesticide use. - iii.
-Each Permittee shall implement the following requirements: - (1) Use a standardized protocol for the routine and non-routine application of pesticides (including pre-emergents), and fertilizers. - (2) Ensure there is no application of pesticides or fertilizers (1) when two or more consecutive days with greater than 50% chance of rainfall are predicted by NOAA35, (2) within 48 hours of a 1⁄2-inch rain event, or (3) when water is flowing off the area where the application is to occur.
-This requirement does not apply to the application of aquatic pesticides described in Part VI.D.9.g.iii.(1) above or pesticides which require water for activation. - (3) Ensure that no banned or unregistered pesticides are stored or applied. - (4) Ensure that all staff applying pesticides are certified in the appropriate category by the California Department of Pesticide Regulation, or are under the direct supervision of a pesticide applicator certified in the appropriate category.
+- (c) Demonstrate implementation of IPM alternatives where feasible to reduce pesticide use. - iii.
+Each Permittee shall implement the following requirements: - (1) Use a standardized protocol for the routine and non-routine application of pesticides (including pre-emergents), and fertilizers. - (2) Ensure there is no application of pesticides or fertilizers (1) when two or more consecutive days with greater than 50% chance of rainfall are predicted by NOAA36, (2) within 48 hours of a 1⁄2-inch rain event, or (3) when water is flowing off the area where the application is to occur.
+This requirement does not apply to the application of aquatic pesticides described in Part VI.D.89.g.iii.(1) above or pesticides which require water for activation. - (3) Ensure that no banned or unregistered pesticides are stored or applied. - (4) Ensure that all staff applying pesticides are certified in the appropriate category by the California Department of Pesticide Regulation, or are under the direct supervision of a pesticide applicator certified in the appropriate category. - (5) Implement procedures to encourage the retention and planting of native vegetation to reduce water, pesticide and fertilizer needs; and - (6) Store pesticides and fertilizers indoors or under cover on paved surfaces, or use secondary containment. - (a) Reduce the use, storage, and handling of hazardous materials to reduce the potential for spills. - (b) Regularly inspect storage areas.